uptech/engineering/content/docs/organization/roles/index.md

 * More Client Interacting because is generally a Squad Representative
 * running tech meetings
 * primary point of contact for engineering questions & interactions
-* working with Kyle to do planning for Roadmap and tasks
+* working with Product to do planning for Roadmap and tasks
 * architecture, problem solving, etc.
+* drive the technical side of achieving the goal
+	* breaking down the problem space at each of the levels
+	* monitoring progress
+	* removing road blocks for team mates
+	* course correcting
+* have sound understanding and usage of infrastructure (AWS, terraform, kubernetes)
+* have sound understanding and usage of backend & front-end development

 ### Staff Engineer